Hemakuta Hill, Hampi

 Hemakuta Hill is believed to be one of the earliest sacred zones of Hampi, even before the Vijayanagara Empire rose.

-Monkeys & Visitor Awareness 🔆
+Monkeys & Visitor Awareness on the Hill 🔆

 Like most elevated areas in Hampi, Hemakuta Hill has many monkeys.
 They are usually calm but can become aggressive if they spot food.